noahehall/multicloud/providers/aws/services/Storage/ebs.md

     - Credits refill over time.
     - The maximum credit bucket size is 10.
     - credits are not shared between snapshots

-### volume types

-- cab dynamically change the configuration of a volume attached to an EC2 instance
-- Annual Failure Rate: AFR; 0.1 to 0.2 percent
-- availabilty: 99.8-99.9:
-- data is replicated across multiple servers in a single Availability Zone
-- attach multiple EBS volumes during/after EC2 instance creation within the SAME AZ
-- burstability
-  - operate within your normal baseline range, you accumulate burst credits.
-  - workload uses IOPS or throughput above your baseline range, you use your accumulated burst credits.
-  - If your burst balance is depleted, you are unable to burst, and operations are limited to your provisioned baseline limits.
-- elastic volumes:
-  - increase and decrease provisioned performance settings
-  - you can scale an ebs volume up to a max size of 64 tebibytes (TiB)
-  - hange from one volume type to a different volume type.

-#### SSD backed

-- designed for transactional workloads
-- I/O size is capped at 256 kibibyte (KiB)
-- expected average latency ranges from sub-1 millisecond to single-digit millisecond performance depending on the SSD volume type.
-- handle small or random I/O much more efficiently than HDD volumes

-##### general purpose

-- designed for large sequential workloads e.g. big data analytics engines, log processing, and data warehousing
-  - balance of price and performance
-- GP2: IOPS performance is tied to volume size,
-  - performance scales linearly at 3 IOPS per GiB of volume size.
-    - Larger volumes have higher baseline performance levels and accumulate I/O credits faster.
-  - minimum of 100 IOPS at 33.33 GiB and below to a maximum of 16,000 IOPS at 5,334 GiB and above.
-  - volume size can range from 1 GiB to 16 TiB.
-  - Your costs are based on the provisioned volume capacity.
-- GP3: scale IOPS and throughput independent from the volume size.
-  - lowest cost SSD volume
-  - workloads performing small, random I/O.
-  - 3,000 IOPS and 125 megabytes per second (MB/s) of throughput
-  - independently provision additional performance up to a total of 16,000 IOPS and 1,000 MB/s throughput for an additional cost.
-  - estimated to be appropriate for up to 80 percent of the workloads.
-  - Your costs are based on the provisioned volume capacity plus the provisioned IOPS above 3,000 IOPS and provisioned throughput above 125 MB/s.

-##### provisioned IOPS

-- high performance for mission-critical, low-latency, or high-throughput workloads.
-  - particularly database workloads,
-- volume size
-  - 4 GiB to 16 TiB.
-You can provision 100–64,000 IOPS per volume on instances built on the Nitro System and up to 32,000 on other instances.
-- io1:
-  - 99.8–99.9 percent volume durability with an AFR no higher than 0.2 percent
-  - available for all Amazon EC2 instance types.
-  - Your costs are based on the provisioned volume capacity plus the provisioned IOPS.
-    - Provisioned IOPS are charged at a flat rate up to the maximum of 64,000 IOPS.
-- io2: the most current Provisioned IOPS SSD volumes available and are recommended by AWS for all new deployments.
-  - 99.999 percent volume durability with an AFR no higher than 0.001 percent
-    - all other volume types provide 99.8-99.9 % durability with an AFR of between 0.1–0.2 percent.
-  - available for all EC2 instances types, with the exception of R5b.
-  - Your costs are based on the provisioned volume capacity plus the provisioned IOPS.
-    - Provisioned IOPS are charged using a tiered structure.
-      - Tier 1 is up to 32,000 IOPS.
-      - Tier 2 is 32,001 to 64,000 IOPS,
-      - Tier 3 is over 64,000 IOPS.
-- io2 block express: highest perf ssd volume
-- EBS multi attach: only for io1 & io2 volume types
-  - allows a single EBS volume to be concurrently attached to up to 16 Nitro-based EC2 instances within the same Availability Zone.
-  - to achieve higher application availability for applications that manage storage consistency from multiple writers
-  - Applications using multi attach need to provide I/O fencing for storage consistency.

-#### HDD backed

-- I/O size is capped at 1,024 KiB
-- expected average latency is two-digit millisecond performance
-- designed to deliver their provisioned performance 90 percent of the time.
-- volume size can range from 125 GiB to 16 TiB.

-##### throughput optimized

-- frequently accessed, throughput-intensive workloads
-- st1: low-cost magnetic storage that defines performance in terms of throughput rather than IOPS
-  - support frequently accessed data
-  - optimized for workloads involving large, sequential I/O; e.g. Amazon EMR, data warehouses, log processing, and extract, transform, and load (ETL) workloads.

-##### cold

-- throughput-oriented storage for data that is infrequently accessed and scenarios where the lowest storage cost is important.
-- sc1: a bunch of iops stuff thats lame relative to the others

-#### Magnetic (standard)

-- previous-generation EBS volume type that is still in use in some customer production environments and available on AWS Management Console.

 ### Security